SAP-samples/partner-reference-application/Tutorials/15a-Prepare-One-Off-Deployment.md

           - name: srv-api
     ```

-4. In the file *mta.yaml*, change the service plan of the resource with name `poetry-slams-auth` from `application` to `broker`.
+4. In the file *mta.yaml*, change the service plan of the resource with the name `poetry-slams-auth` from `application` to `broker`.
 This will give you more flexibility when extending the application functionality later.

 5. Replace the `builder` *npm* with *npm-ci*.

-6. After you've applied the changes described above in the file *mta.yml*, this is what the file looks like: [the MTA file of the sample application](../../../tree/main-single-tenant/mta.yaml).
+6. After you've applied the changes described above in the file *mta.yml*, this is what the file will look like: [the MTA file of the sample application](../../../tree/main-single-tenant/mta.yaml).

     > Note that a correct indentation is required.